-There was only one (1) tenant of a property that got displaced as a result of acquisition.
-The tenant of the property was relocated to standard housing in accordance with the Uniform Acquisition and Relocation Act during the Fiscal Year 2013-2014.
+During the 2015-2016 Program Year, \$5,000 in CDBG funds were allocated for relocation assistance.
+During that time, only one (1) tenant was displaced as a result of acquisition.
+The tenant of the property was relocated to standard housing in accordance with the Uniform Acquisition and Relocation Act.